 For a write-off (credit adjustment), from the Insurance Adjustment list, select Write-off (-).
 Select an Adjustment Type.
 Then, type an amount in the Adjustment column for each procedure that the adjustment applies to.
 By default, a procedure's Adjustment amount is the Charge minus the Allowed amount (the insurance plan's UCR fee).

 For an offsetting adjustment (charge adjustment), from the Insurance Adjustment list, select Offsetting (+).
 Select an Adjustment Type.
-Then, change the offsetting Amount if needed.
-By default, the offsetting Amount is the payment Amount.
-If the offsetting amount is less than the payment amount, the difference must be applied to one or more procedures.
-Also, any amount you enter for a procedure's Adjustment amount will not be posted as part of a write-off adjustment.
+Then, change the amount in the Applied column for any procedure if applicable.
+If the Insurance payment amount applied is less than the payment Amount, a charge adjustment will be posted for the difference of those two amounts.
+Also, any amount that you enter for a procedure's Adjustment amount will not be posted as part of a write-off adjustment.

 Change any of the following amounts for each procedure as needed (for example, if the amounts differ from what is on the EOB that you receive from the insurance carrier):

 Allowed - By default, this is the insurance plan's UCR fee.